x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 #### keyPosition

 *Number* *nullable*.
 Indicates the position of the dimension in the key, starting at 0.
 This field should not be supplied for attributes.
+This field could be used to build the "key" parameter string (i.e. D.USD.EUR.SP00.A) for data queries.
 Example:

     "keyPosition": 0